kristjanbjarni/osd-subtitles/docs/howto.md

 - `SRT` is a very simple one line text with all values combined.
 This format does not include any positioning or symbols, but is widely supported.
 - `SSA` format includes positioning, unicode symbols, font and font size.
 This format can be used for example to burn subtitles into video using [FFmpeg].
 The font name is dependent on what fonts are available on the system, so I would recommend to use any one of these standard fonts: `Arial`, `Arial Black`, `Tahoma`, `Times New Roman` and `Verdana`.
 - `WebVTT` format includes positioning and unicode symbols.
 This format is widely supported for web videos.
-- `WebVTT (Youtube)` is the same as the WebVTT format but includes different positioning since Youtube doesn't implement the WebVTT standard correctly.
+- `WebVTT (YouTube)` is the same as the WebVTT format but includes different positioning since YouTube doesn't implement the WebVTT standard correctly.

 Click on `Generate` to preview the output or click on `Generate and save` to save the subtitle file directly to your computer and then add this subtitle file to your flight video.